ninablin/nina-academic-website/content/project/network-analysis-external-project/index.md

 ---
 title: Network Analysis Research
 #summary: An example of linking directly to an external project website using `external_link`.
-summary: In this project, we evaluated network structures and the information ecosystem of Twitter with a dataset of over 100k users from Kaggle.
+summary: In this project, we evaluated network structures and the information ecosystem of Twitter using Python and Gephi with a dataset of over 100k users from Kaggle.
 We conducted community detection, network structural analysis, and influence estimation based on user behavior, hashtag content analysis, and several network analysis algorithms.

 tags:
 - webDev